Example of the different levels in shielding in an electronics enclosure

 3 Shielding works in both directions, items inside the shielded room are shielded from outside influences.
 (Fig. 3.1)

 4 The quality of the cage is expressed as the ratio of the field strength in Volts/meter (V/m) inside the cage and outside the cage.

 5 It is common practice to present field strength Figures in a logarithmic scale (in dB).

 6 The reduction depends on the frequency in Hz.
 Each frequency has a wavelength in meters.
 For example 100 MHz = 100.000 kHz = 3 meter.
 For a better explanation, see the table below.

 |40 dB||100 times reduction of the field strength|

 |60 dB||1.000 times|

 |140 dB||Very difficult to measure and only used in scientific applications|

 7 A wave is a combination of electric field and magnetic fields.

-A electromagnetic wave is composed of a magnetic part depending on the electric current (Ampere), and an electrical section, depending on the electrical voltage (volts) (fig. 7.1).
+An electromagnetic wave is composed of a magnetic part depending on the electric current (ampere), and an electrical section, depending on the electrical voltage (volts).
 Near the source (near-field) the magnetic part is dominant.
-At a greater distance, the electrical part and the magnetic part are present in a fixed ratio (far field).
+At a greater distance, the electrical part and the magnetic part are present in a fixed ratio (far-field).
+(Fig. 7.1)